-An ensemble of five dancers and I worked with oral historian Suzanne Snider to explore methods of collecting spoken stories that arise from embodied experience, and writer Karinne Keithley Syers on approaches to organizing and writing language for performance.
-We also worked with vocal teacher Jean-Rene Toussaint to improve and expand the quality of our vocal presence and to .
-The five performers all come from a background in ensemble driven processes and have experience with a range of performance works.
+An ensemble of six dancers and I worked with oral historian Suzanne Snider to explore methods of collecting spoken stories that arise from embodied experience, with writer Karinne Keithley Syers on approaches to organizing and writing language for performance and with vocal teacher Jean-Rene Toussaint to improve and expand the quality of our vocal presence and our connection to emotion of sound.
+The six performers all come from a background in ensemble driven processes and have experience with a range of performance forms.
 (Meg Foley, Jennifer Kidwell, Guillermo Ortega, Scott McPheeters, Helen Hale, Eun Jung Choi).
 The performers were generous with their skills, their curiosity and their personal histories which fed the depth of the exploration and led to rich conversation.

 Ellen Chenoweth was an integral part of the project, collecting reflections from participants at several points throughout the process.
 Click HERE for her writings which combine those reflections with her own observations.

 We began working with oral historian Suzanne Snider.
 Suzanne instructed the dancers methods of conducting interviews, and the philosophy of oral history work so that they could weave aspects of this practice into the research.
 Suzanne then familiarized the dancers with the theoretical underpinnings of the work as well as methodology, to support their exploration in terms of interviewing but also in terms of making connections between different forms of narrative.
 We discussed ideas from the field such as “reciprocity,” “shared authority,” and “collective memory,” while also focusing on ways to put an interviewee at ease.
 Karinne was also present for this workshop.
 Photos taken at The Whole Shebang by Stephen Metzger.